Katosheiri/deep-embedded-entomology/hardware/kria_kv260_pynq_dpu/README.md

 sudo bash install.sh -b KV260
 ```

 This process can be long.
-This perfectly normal.
+This is perfectly normal.
 Once installed, you will be able to run Jupyter Lab on your browser.

 ### 3. Run Jupyter Lab